fatlindelshani/fatlindelshani.github.io/about/index.md

 ---
 layout: page
-title: About the Jekyll Theme
+title: About the Fatlind Elshani
-excerpt: "So Simple is a responsive Jekyll theme for your words and images."
+excerpt: "Fatlind Elshani is a WordPress Developer from Prizren, Kosovo and a computer graduate."
 modified: 2014-08-08T19:44:38.564948-04:00
 image:
-  feature: so-simple-sample-image-4.jpg
+  feature: cover_about.jpg
   credit: WeGraphics
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

+Fatlind Elshani is an aspiring WordPress Ninja.
 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the follow up to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes) --- by designer slash illustrator [Michael Rose](http://mademistakes.com).

 ## So Simple Theme is all about: